larron/mongoose-email-address-manager/README.md

 Misc Notes

-On creation the first email will become primary pre save.
+On creation/save the first email will become primary pre save if there is not a current primary email address unless there are no email addresses.

 Please refer to the tests for further use.